kulibraries/contrast/_posts/2020-11-02-meeting-notes.md

 **Insights on Data Carpentry Genomics scheduling**

-In October's [https://carpentries.topicbox.com/groups/local-us-midwest](US-Midwest Carpentries region) call, Sarah Steves (U. Wisconsin Madison) mentioned her experience that Data Carpentry Genomics is really 3 days of material; she has taught the lessons online over 6 half days (MWF for two weeks).
+In October's [US-Midwest Carpentries region](https://carpentries.topicbox.com/groups/local-us-midwest) call, Sarah Steves (U. Wisconsin Madison) mentioned her experience that Data Carpentry Genomics is really 3 days of material; she has taught the lessons online over 6 half days (MWF for two weeks).
 Jamene will put Elizabeth in touch with Sarah for more DC-Genomics insights.

 **Scheduling KU workshops around the academic calendar**